About Our Printing Process

 What type of paper is the photograph printed on?

-All prints are Digital Pigment prints on museum-quality acid-free papers such as Museum Etching, Canson Rag and Arches Velin.
+All prints are digital pigment prints on museum-quality acid-free papers such as Museum Etching, Canson Rag and Arches Velin.
 These papers are designed to meet galleries and museum longevity requirements and ensure consistency of shades 200 years old.
-The choice of paper is suggested by the Photographer according to his or her preferences.
+The choice of paper is suggested by the photographer according to his or her preferences.

-The Mapamundy Factory aims to achieve accuracy between the photographs you see online and your final print.
+Mapamundi aims to achieve accuracy between the photographs you see online and your final print.
 However we cannot be responsible for minimal differences deriving from reproduction techniques that may exist between the presented image and the print.
 Computer screens may differ and the colour and contrasts of the image on the screen may not look exactly like what you receive.
 This is because different types of monitors are calibrated differently.
 Also, any prints with a soft focus or texture work (grain, spots, etc.) were created that way for artistic purposes.

 What is the printing process used?